Sri Rama Madhava Theertha pratishtha, 300 years old Hanuman

 Sri Anjaneya Swami

-Sri Anjaneya Swami of this kshetra is in standing posture.
+Sri Anjaneya Swami of this kshetra is in a standing posture.
 He has His right leg placed an inch forward than the left.
-His hands are in Anjali mudra.
-Lord is wearing Thandai [anklet] on both His lotus feet.
-Robust calf muscle and strong thighs of the Lord are startling to look at.
+His hands are in anjali mudra.
+Lord is wearing thandai [anklet] on both His lotus feet.
+The robust calf muscle and strong thighs of the Lord are startling to look at.
 Lord is wearing loincloth [kaupeenam] over which He is wearing waist cloth.
-His bosom is beautified by the ornaments He is wearing, a necklace close to neck and a two threaded mala.
+His bosom is beautified by the ornaments He is wearing, a necklace close to his neck, and a two-threaded mala.
 The sacred thread [yogyopaveedam] is seen flowing across His left shoulder and boosam.
-The ear ring He is wearing is just touching His shoulders.
-On the top of the ear Lord is seen wearing ‘karna-pushpam’.
-Neatly tied hair is held properly by an ornament which also look like a small crown.
-Lords eyes are looking towards His devotee with love, care and compassion.
+The earrings He is wearing are just touching His shoulders.
+On the top of the ear, Lord is seen wearing ‘karna-pushpam’.
+Neatly tied hair is held properly by an ornament which also looks like a small crown.
+Lord's eyes are looking towards His devotee with love, care, and compassion.

 Experience

-One look at the deity standing on a high pedestal brings peace and passion to the devotee and elevate him and his thoughts to new high is for sure.
+One look at the deity standing on a high pedestal brings peace and passion to the devotee and elevates him and his thoughts to a new high for sure.

 KINDLY RECORD YOUR VIEWS